jenellegrace/Understanding-animals/mm-revisions.md

 - Some of these notebooks offer a very specific and ideosyncratic piece of functionality - something that is not integral to the OER (Completed_Photoselect tool notebook.ipynb is one example).
 These notebooks can be kept in a collection of miscellaneous notebooks if they work; and if there are issues we can safely leave them out of the final version.
 - It will make sense to organize the notebooks in folders by type.
 - In several notebooks there are functions that have been broken into multiple code blocks - this is hard to read and I think should be avoided.
 There is a simple fix: to recombine the function into a single code block.
-- All notebooks need an introduction that clearly describes what is the function of this notebook, ie what you can do with it.
+- All notebooks need an **introduction** that clearly describes what is the function of this notebook.
+This should include a section that describes **what you can do with it**.
 Some notebooks have this and some do not.
 There should also be a link in each notebook introduction to the pressbook.

 ## file notes